-A time where family and friends gather to remember the abundance of blessings bestowed upon them during the year.
+A time when family and friends gather to remember the abundance of blessings bestowed upon them during the year.

-A time where a harvest of food and lighthearted fun is shared around a table.
+And, a time when a harvest of food and lighthearted fun is shared around a table.

 Where memories are made and the holiday season begins.

 How to Keep Christ at the Center of Your Thanksgiving This Year